Agent#

 - list[AnalysisCard]

-The computed analysis cards
+The computed analysis cards containing the plot data.

 See also